jacob-bonner/ICS3U-Unit6-02-Python/README.md

 # ICS3U-Unit6-02-Python
---This program finds the largest number in a list
+--This program finds the largest number in an array of 10 numbers